hapax/hapax.github.io/assets/crowd.md

 #### Diversity of prediction

-The one-dimensional parallel axis theorem
+The one-dimensional parallel axis theorem has a remarkable *social* application.